WINTER 2025

 Deanne Hall-Habeeb has spent 30 years in Bahrain teaching art to high school and elementary students as well as developing her own practice.
 She holds a BA in Art and Art Education.
 Deanne has had numerous solo and group exhibitions in USA, Bahrain and Turkey.
 In Quebec, she has had many solo exhibitions and has also given workshops on her fabric collage techniques.
 She has worked in and taught various media: etchings, woodcuts, pen and ink, pencil drawing, fabric collage, painting in oil, watercolour and acrylic.
 Now in Montreal, she happily teaches at E.N.C.O.R.E.

-Bruce Horne is a Life Master and an accredited teacher and bridge director of the American Contract Bridge League that covers all of USA, Canada and Mexico.
-He has been playing bridge for over 25 years and has taught many groups throughout Montreal.
+Bruce Horne is a Life Master and an accredited teacher and bridge director of the American Contract Bridge League that covers all of USA, Canada, Mexico and Bermuda.
+He has been playing bridge for over 55 years and has taught many groups throughout Montreal.

 Roxanne Martel has a Bachelor of Music, from McGill and a Fine Arts Diploma from the University of Calgary and was awarded a scholarship at the International Kodály Institute in Kecskemét, Hungary.
 She has sung with the Ensemble Musica Orbium since 2002, and has enjoyed performing with other prestigious ensembles.
 Her conducting experience has included the Beckett Players, the Labrador City Community Choir, and the Mount Royal Ladies’ Chorale and several church choirs.
 Roxanne was also music teacher and choral director at The Sacred Heart School of Montreal for 29 years.